The Band (album): Reception

 It was voted No. 45 in the third edition of Colin Larkin's All Time Top 1000 Albums (2000).

 The Band peaked at No. 9 on Billboard's Pop Albums chart.
 In 2000, it charted on Billboards Internet Albums chart, peaking at No. 10.
 The singles "Rag Mama Rag" and "Up on Cripple Creek" peaked on the Pop Singles chart at Nos.
 57 and 25 respectively.
 The "Rag Mama Rag" single performed better in the UK, where it reached No. 16.
 It was the band's highest-charting album in their native Canada, peaking at number two on the Canadian Albums Chart.

-On Metacritic, the expanded 50th anniversary edition of the album receives an aggregate score of 96 out of 100, based on six reviews, a rating that the website defines as indicating "universal acclaim".
+On Metacritic, the expanded 50th anniversary edition of the album has an aggregate score of 96 out of 100, based on six reviews, a rating that the website defines as indicating "universal acclaim".